Øregård Museum

 Øregård Museum is an art museum located in Hellerup in the northern outskirts of Copenhagen, Denmark.
 It is owned by Gentofte Municipality and holds a topographic collection of pictures from Copenhagen and the area north of the city.
 It also hosts special exhibitions.
-The building is a former country house built by a wealthy merchant, active in the triangle trade on the Danish West Indies.
+The building is a former country house built by merchant and planter Johannes Søbøtker, who was active in the triangular trade and the Atlantic slave trade in the Danish West Indies.

 History and architecture

-Øregård is a former country house built by Johannes Søbøtker, a merchant, plantation owner and shipping agent who was a partner in one of Denmark's largest trading companies and had made a fortune in sugar plantations, shipping and the lucrative triangle trade between Denmark, Danish Gold Coast and the former Danish West Indies.
+Øregård is a former country house built by Danish merchant, planter and shipping agent Johannes Søbøtker, who was a partner in one of Denmark's largest trading companies and made a fortune in slave plantations, shipping and the triangular trade between Denmark, the Danish Gold Coast and the Danish West Indies.